 Margules Groome’s Australian Softwood Residual Log Price Index measures domestic softwood plantation residual log prices (excluding exports).
-The index is a measure of the residual log value to the forest owner once harvest and haulage costs are subtracted from mill door log prices.
-It is a measure of the forest owners log margins or the spread between log prices and logistics (delivery) costs.
+The index measures the residual log value to the forest owner once harvest and haulage costs are subtracted from mill door log prices.
+It is a measure of the forest owners’ log margins or the spread between log prices and logistics (delivery) costs.
+It should be noted that there is no time lag between the indexes as shown.

 For further information and analysis contact Margules Groome.